-- confidential advice on their options from the Ombudsman and Mediation Services (OMS)
+- confidential advice on their options from the Ombudsman and Mediation Service (OMS)

 - the Staff Counsellor

-- the "Speak Up" helpline
+- the Speak Up helpline

-Provide them with a copy of ST/SGB/2019/8 and refer them to this document.
+Provide them with a copy of the policy, refer them to this document.
 Keep a record of such communications.

 You must provide assistance and/or information in a timely, sensitive and impartial manner to an affected individual.
 If you cannot perform this role for any reason, refer the affected individual to the Staff Counsellor.